graphite-project/graphite-web/docs/tools.rst

 `Therry`_
   A simple web service that caches Graphite metrics and exposes an endpoint for dumping or searching against them by substring.

-`graphite-dl4j`_
-  Experimental: Train a model for predictions.
-Machine learning using data from graphite.

-`carbon-proxy`_
-  Relay metrics to a carbon daemon, using kafka as middleware.
-Payload windowing, transformation, duplication, or other custom functions.

 .. _Backbone.js: http://documentcloud.github.com/backbone